Traveling With Food Allergies, part 3

 - Plan your space wisely.
 You cooler or RV fridge will only hold so much.

-- If you have more than one child, label everything so they won’t have to ask you about items so much.
+- If you have more than one child, label everything so they won’t have to ask you to help each time.
+Remember, it’s your vacation too.

 - Make sure you take everyone’s favorite meals.
-It will make them less likely to resent you.
+It will make them less likely to resent their food allergy or special diet.

 - Take everything in disposable containers so you don’t feel the need to keep and clean later.